 2019 Student Research Presentation Awards

-Awards will be given at the 2019 SSC Annual Meeting at University of Calgary in Calgary for research presentations made by students.
+Awards will be given at the 2020 SSC Annual Meeting at Carleton University in Ottawa for research presentations made by students.
 Awards will be given for oral and poster presentations.
 Entries will be judged on the quality of both the presentation and the underlying research.
 The awards consist of a certificate and a cash prize.

 - The Probability Section Student Research Presentation Award competition will judge presentations on the probabilistic aspects of the work as well as the general criteria.
 The cash prize is $500.